Iowa Take-Home Pay Calculator

 Does Iowa have a local income tax?

-No. Iowa cities and counties do not impose a local income tax on wages.
-Des Moines, Cedar Rapids, Davenport, and all other Iowa localities add no local withholding.
-Iowa residents pay only state income tax at the sub-federal level — straightforward withholding with no local layer.
+No. Iowa cities and counties cannot impose a local income tax on wages.
+Des Moines, Cedar Rapids, Iowa City, Davenport, and all other Iowa localities add no additional income tax withholding.
+Iowa residents pay only state income tax at the sub-federal level — a clean, single-rate system with no local layer.
+This is simpler than neighboring states like Illinois (no local income tax either) and much simpler than Indiana where all 92 counties levy their own taxes.

 How does Iowa's 3.8% flat rate compare to neighboring states?